sumup-oss/collector/MOTIVATION.md

 }
 ```

-But over time this can tightly couple our component implementation with the analytics usage.
+But over time this can tightly couple our component implementation with the tracking usage.
 Ideally the `AccountBalance` component shouldn't have to worry about this sort of domain.

 What about leveraging our already existing `TrackingContext`?